StevenWeir038/Island-Aqua/README.md

 ## Fixed Bugs
 - Mobile *fixed header* obscured section links leading to a negative user experience.
-Utilised a [css only solution](https://codepen.io/cferdinandi/pen/GRJvozN) **scroll-margin-top** to scroll 121px above the ection links.
-Incidentially this is the height of the fixed header + 10px of white background space.
+Utilised a [css only solution](https://codepen.io/cferdinandi/pen/GRJvozN) `scroll-margin-top` to scroll 121px above the section links.
+Incidentially this is the height of the mobile fixed header + 10px of white background space.

     ```css
     section[id] {
     scroll-margin-top: 121px;
     }
     ```
 - Email field validation can be bypassed by directly clicking the submit button or pressing enter.
-To fix this I added ``required`` to the end of input tag as below.
+To fix this I added `required` to the end of input tag as below.

     ```html
     <input id="email-field" type="email" name="user-email" placeholder="Email address"
                 aria-label="Type your email address here" required>
     ```

-- ``.video`` dimensions became [distorted](docs/readme/distorted_video.png) from standard 16:9 aspect ratio in plants section due to being within an ``iframe``.
+- At higher resolutions the `.video` class dimensions became [distorted](docs/readme/distorted_video.png) from standard 16:9 aspect ratio in plants section due to being within an `iframe`.
 For formatting purposes I wanted the video to fill 90% of the screen width at all times.
-Thee dimension issue by solved placing the iframe inside a ``div``.
-The iframe was styled to fit the full height and width of the div which in turn had a ``padding-top`` value of 56.25%.
+The dimension issue by solved placing the iframe inside a `div`.
+The iframe was styled to fit the full height and width of the div which in turn had a `padding-top` value of 56.25%.
 This was calcuated using the aspect ratio (9/16 = 0.5625).

 ## Unfixed Bugs
 - [Mobile nav menu](docs/readme/mobile_nav.png) does not collapse after selecting link then focusing on other parts of page.
 The menu icon must be clicked again to uncheck the hidden checkbox.